KERA’s Commitment To Diversity, Equity, Inclusion And Belonging

 Our employee population in June 2023 was 132 full-time employees, which proves consistent growth from the 120 in June 2022 and 102 employees in June 2021.
 In 2023, 42% of KERA’s employees identified as Black, Indigenous, and People of Color (BIPOC), and 62% of KERA’s employees identified as female.
 The percentage of KERA employees who identify as BIPOC was consistent with prior years, at 42% in 2022 and grew from 36% in 2021.
 The percentage of KERA employees who identify as female has remained steady with prior years of 2022 and 2021.
 Our employees are multigenerational, having been born from 1949 to 2001.

 Our diversity goals extend to our Board of Directors and our Community Advisory Board.
-KERA’s Board of Directors is comprised of 39 voting members, 54% of whom identify as women and 41% of whom are POC.
-We’ve experienced steady growth in POC Board members from 39% in 2021 and 27% in 2020.
-The female Board membership has remained strong with more than half identifying as female for the last three years.
-KERA’s Community Advisory Board (CAB) has 56 members in 2022, 55% of whom identify as women and 75% as POC.
-The CAB’s female and POC membership has remained constant for the last three years.
+KERA’s Board of Directors is comprised of 41 voting members, 51% of whom identify as women and 41% of whom are BIPOC.
+The BIPOC Board members have remained steady from 41% in 2022 and 39% in 2021.
+The female Board membership has remained strong with a little more than half identifying as female for the last three years.
+KERA’s Community Advisory Board (CAB) has 53 members in 2023, 59% of whom identify as women and 72% as BIPOC.
+The CAB’s female and BIPOC membership has remained constant for the last three years.
 Both KERA’s Board of Directors and CAB members are multigenerational and represent a variety of professional and life experiences.

 ▸ Staff Training

-All employees attend training to promote greater awareness of issues related to DEI.
-Managers complete additional training related to the role of DEI in their supervisory relationships.
+All employees attend training to promote greater awareness of issues related to DEIB.
+Managers complete additional training related to the role of DEIB in their supervisory relationships.
+KERA also added a Leadership Development Series to help develop and train our management team.

 Additionally, we are committed to providing opportunities for staff to deepen their engagement in DEIB work, including workshops and professional development sessions.
 All staff attended a “Can We Talk” series which included KERA’s racial equity policy and theory of change.
 This series introduced brave conversations and helped give team members a common language and definitions to use.

 ▸ DEIB in Performance Management